finos/legend-engine/docs/bindings/bindings.md

 ### Model extension module

-See legend-engine-external-format-xml-model for an example.
+See legend-engine-xt-xml-model for an example.

 This module should provide an implementation of `ExternalFormatExtension`.
 This provides linkages from the engine to the features you've coded in the pure module.